MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-multiple-computer-build-environment.md

 #### To copy assemblies from the host computer and install them on the build computer

 1. Copy the following assemblies from the host computer to the build computer.
-Because they will be installed to the GAC, it doesn’t matter where you put them on the build computer.
+Because they will be installed to the GAC, it doesn't matter where you put them on the build computer.

     -   %ProgramFiles%\MSBuild\Microsoft.Cpp\v4.0\v110\Microsoft.Build.CPPTasks.Common.v110.dll